rachel-o-donnell/Hangman/README.md

 bug 1:
 program was printing/returning multiple words (the ones that had 4 letters etc and Then the last one.)
 Properly indented te print statement to fix.

+bug 2 : variables needed to be changed to global to access and word in play needed to be changed to capitals to recognise a correct ans